 License revocations are infrequent and uncommon.
 The North Carolina Real Estate Commission supervises hundreds of thousands of brokers and typically revokes only a handful of licenses every year.
 Between 2016 and 2018 it revoked between ten to 14 licenses.

 Staying up to date on licensing rules, regulations and requirements makes you a better realtor and protects you from legal trouble.
 North Carolina requires 8 hours of continuing education every year, and license renewal must be done by June 10.
 At least 4 hours of CE must be done in a classroom, but the rest can be completed online at your leisure.
-Learn more at https://www.realestatetraininginstitute.com/north-carolina-real-estate-licensing-requirements/.
+Learn more on our North Carolina Licensing FAQ page.